 - 1. Pick a product with which you are very familiar and create a simple marketing plan for it.
 Focus on one market segment. - 2.
 Conduct an audit of a company's marketing plan as if you were a consultant.
 Selecting a relatively new consumer product may be easier because it is likely to have more press available that you can use for data.

-This page titled 16.6: Discussion Questions and Activities is shared under a CC BY-NC-SA 3.0 license and was authored, remixed, and/or curated by Anonymous via source content that was edited to the style and standards of the LibreTexts platform.
+This page titled 16.5: Discussion Questions and Activities is shared under a CC BY-NC-SA license and was authored, remixed, and/or curated by Anonymous.